BNH440/catch/README.md

 # Catch
 A rust program for simple command line logging.
+Currently WIP.

 ## Caveats
 You must run a program with the following format if you want the stderr to be captured: